stevedatadog/katacoda-scenarios/synthetics-cicd/2-cicd/trigger-test.md

 ```
 {{execute}}

-If hasn't completed, the `results` key in the response will contain `{"eventType": "created"}`, and you should repeat the request until it is complete.
+If hasn't completed, the `result` key in the response will contain `{"eventType": "created"}`, and you should repeat the request until it is complete.

 When the test is complete, the results from this request will be quite large, containing all of the test details.
 Visit the synthetic test's details page and find the result under **Test Results**.
 You will see that the **RUN TYPE** will be **CI**: